Types of Commercial Printing

 Inkjet - Inkjet printing is a type of computer printing that recreates a digital image by propelling droplets of ink onto paper and plastic substrates.
 Inkjet printers are the most commonly used type of printer, and range from small inexpensive consumer models to expensive professional machines.

-Printing Process Terms
+Commercial Printing Process Terms

 Alterations - Text or design changes that are made to the original supplied file